 The Garden Isle is just a hop, skip and jump away; feel the spirit of aloha!
 Check out the local flavor of Hanalei Bay.
 Ferry over to Fern Grotto, a lava rock grotto in the Wailua River that acts as a natural amphitheater to authentic Polynesian sounds.

 A short flight over to the Valley Isle is our last stop.
-Try paddle boarding, kayaking or surfing on the pristine ocean shore.
+Kayak or surf on the pristine ocean waters.
 Interact with the locals in Lahaina on Front Street.
 Hold on tight during one wet and wild banana boat right in turquoise waters.
 Depart from Ma’alaea Harbor to snorkel amongst more than 250 species of fish in the Molokini crater and off the coast of Lana’i amongst wild spinner, spotted and bottlenose dolphins and possibly a sea turtle or two.
 Be amazed by an authentic luau on the resort’s Sunset Terrace.
 Reminisce about your incredible journey at a farewell banquet.

 As the home base of Hollywood, Los Angeles is known as the “Entertainment Capital of the World”, leading the world in the creation of motion pictures, television production and recorded music.

 The University of California, Los Angeles (UCLA) is considered as one of the flagship institutions of the University of California with over 300 undergraduate and graduate degree programs.
 With approximately 27,000 undergraduate and 12,000 graduate students, UCLA is the largest university in the state of California.